joshbruce/content-joshbruce.com/content/web-development/modern-web-development/content.md

 http://yourdomain.com/?p=123&q=hello
 ```

 The idea of a “front controller” is basically telling the server, “No matter the route, use this single file instead.
 I’ll figure it out.”
-Basically we, as developers, we’re taking on the burden of the server without becoming server administrators.
+Basically we, as developers, are taking on the burden of the server without becoming server administrators.

 [WordPress](https://wordpress.org) coupled with [Apache](https://httpd.apache.org) was the first combination I saw with "pretty Permalinks."
 Which is to say, developers were able to write their `index` files in a way that allowed them to build a coherent response from a human-readable route.

-I learned how the front controller  worked and this approach along with the idea that the route was the keystone became the foundation of the first [.CMS](content management system) I ever built.
+I learned how the front controller worked (`.htaccess` files) and this approach along with the idea that the route was the keystone became the foundation of the first [.CMS](content management system) I ever built.

 Complaints and concerns about Flash were also on the rise.
 Meanwhile browsers were less finicky than they had been in the past as we pushed for simple, semantic markup.
 I was also a follower of those who were pushing the importance of accessibility and speedy delivery of content.